cmacdonell/2015-07-09-vpl/lessons/python/intro.md

     fahrenheit = temperature * 2 + 30
     print fahrenheit
 ~~~

-In this example, the first line of our loop states that we want to loop over the list celsius.
-The variable "temperature" that appears in this line is a temporary variable that refers to the individual data element of the list, and we are free to call this anything we want.
-In human language, this line is saying "for each list item (hereafter referred to as temperature) in the list celsius, do the following:".
-The following line then performs the temperature conversion on each temperature within the list and the third line prints it out.

 Note that each list item is processed sequentially, not in parallel.
 In other words, python looks at index 0 in celsius (15), converts it to Fahrenheit based on the calculation we defined, and then prints out the result.
 It then looks at index 1 (18) and does the same thing and so on until the end of the list.
 It does NOT convert all values at once and then print them out.